benrgreene/BRG-WordPress-Gutenberg-Slider/README.md

 There are a couple settings for the Slider Container block:

 * Arrows: this is to set whether or not the slider has navigation arrows.
+* Arrow Content: this is to set the content for the nav arrows (seperate settings for both arrows).
+Doesn't apply when arrows aren't displayed.
 * Dots: Whether or not the slider has navigation dots.
+* Dot Color: this is the color of the dots, doesn't apply when dots aren't displayed.
 * Timer: Setting a value will add a timer for the slider to auto navigtate between slides.
 A value of "0" means there is no timer.

 ### Gutenberg Slider Block